2217 EES Building

 Now it’s your turn to introduce yourself (you don't have to post pictures!).
-Please post a brief introductory message to "The Lounge" discussion forum describing:
+Please return to Canvas and post a brief introductory message to "The Lounge" discussion forum describing:

 - Your name and current occupation